lucagrulla/cw/README.md

         -i, --event-id         Print the event Id
         -s, --stream-name      Print the log stream name this event belongs to.
         -g, --grep=""          Pattern to filter logs by.
 See http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html for syntax.
-        -v, --grepv=""         equivalent of grep --invert-match.
+        -v, --grepv=""         Equivalent of grep --invert-match.
 Invert match pattern to filter logs by.
+        -l, --local            Treat date and time in the Local timezone.

         Args:
         <group>     The log group name.